Adaezy-cyber/ICDFA_ASSIGNMENTS/GRC102_Week2_Practical_Lab/nexustech-security-policy-overhaul/evidence/03-user-access-procedure/user-access-request-procedure.md

 ## 4. Procedure

-### Step 1 — Receive the Request
+### Step 1: Receive the Request

 Access requests must be submitted through the approved service-management ticket or workflow.
 Requests submitted through informal channels should be redirected to the approved workflow before access is granted, except where the emergency process applies.

-### Step 2 — Verify the User
+### Step 2: Verify the User

 The responsible IT/service desk function verifies that the requester is an authorised NexusTech user and that the request relates to an active engagement.

-### Step 3 — Verify Approvals
+### Step 3: Verify Approvals

 The request must contain the required manager approval and, where applicable, system/data-owner approval.
 Requests lacking required approval are returned for completion rather than provisioned.

-### Step 4 — Determine the Appropriate Role
+### Step 4: Determine the Appropriate Role

 The responsible team determines the minimum access required for the user's job function.

 Access should follow:

-- **role-based access control** where applicable;
+- role-based access control where applicable;
-- **least privilege**;
+- least privilege;
 - separation of incompatible duties where relevant; and
 - relevant security/classification requirements.

-### Step 5 — Provision Access
+### Step 5: Provision Access

 IT provisions the approved access using the organisation's authorised identity and access-management mechanisms.

 The procedure does not prescribe vendor-specific configuration steps; those belong in technical procedures or standards where required.

-### Step 6 — Perform a Post-Provisioning Check
+### Step 6: Perform a Post-Provisioning Check

 The responsible team confirms that the access granted matches the approved request and that no unnecessary permissions were introduced.

-### Step 7 — Notify the User and Manager
+### Step 7: Notify the User and Manager

 The user and relevant manager are notified that access has been provisioned and, where appropriate, reminded of their responsibilities for protecting the account and information.

-### Step 8 — Capture Evidence
+### Step 8: Capture Evidence

 The access record should retain appropriate evidence, such as: